jaredly/planjs/Roadmap.md

+# Let's make a web UI

+aanddddd track prevenance
+so
+that'll be fun.

+but first, a normal text area folx

 # Multiple Args at once:

 - after ... parsing ... do a pass on the Value's, collapsing applications where the root's arity is known.